Brewno88/Pigs-Dice-Game/README.md

 # Pig's dice game

-This is my first JS project that I made following [The Complete JavaScript Course 2019: Build Real Project!] (https://udemy.com/the-complete-javascript-course/) Udemy course.
+This is my first JS game that I made following [The Complete JavaScript Course 2019: Build Real Project!] (https://www.udemy.com/the-complete-javascript-course/) course on Udemy.

-Leave a rating
-Your progress

 Rolling the dices will add the result to your 'CURRENT' score.